Find out what’s on in Saitama this weekend with the best Saitama event list on the web. If its on in Saitama, its on insaitama.com!

 The second group which bloom from early April includes the tunnel of cherry blossom trees on Kita sakura (Kitazakura) street which are particularly renowned.
 You can drive through them or walk under them.
 The area is very busy during the season.
 They typically bloom early April;

-These trees will be lit up from April 1st to 15th, excluding the 7th and 8th (due to another event) from 5 pm to 9 pm.
+These trees will be lit up around the first two weeks of April (2019 dates not yet fixed) from 5 pm to 9 pm.

 MID TO END OF APRIL CHERRY BLOSSOMS